 Each student is required to sign up for this service.
-The instructions for doing this will be provided during the RTCA111 Introduction to Radiography course.
+The instructions for doing this will be provided during the first summer term.
 There is a one-time fee of \$150.00 that is good for the length of the program.
-Full refunds will be given if a student withdraws from the program within 30 days of registering for Trajecsys.
+Full refunds may be given if a student withdraws from the program within 30 days of registering for Trajecsys.
 Following this 30-day window, no refunds will be given.
 Students will not be allowed to start their clinical education unless they have registered and paid for Trajecsys.